Beth Pollack

 What company does Beth Pollack work for?

-What is Beth Pollack's role at the current company?
+What is Beth Pollack's role at Massachusetts Institute of Technology?

-Beth Pollack's current role is Research Scientist, MIT Department of Biological Engineering.
-(Biomedical Research Focus).
+Beth Pollack is listed as Research Scientist, MIT Department of Biological Engineering.
+(Biomedical Research Focus) at Massachusetts Institute of Technology.

 What schools did Beth Pollack attend?